 Originally, arboreal and market gardening, it is Virgil, Mayor of Gaujac and founder of the cooperative cellar which will give a

 Then, his son, Jean, in 1945, takes over the exploitation and begins to vinify in his own cellars.

 On his death in 1971, Bernard takes over the reins and converts the whole farm into a vineyard.
 He stands out completely from the

+Then begins local, national and international distribution.
 Today the estate is run by Bernard’s children: Laurent and Sophie.

 Located on the right bank of the Rhone in the southern part, the vineyard of the Château de Marjolet covers 80 hectares: 60 hectares in the town of Gaujac, home of the family home and 20 hectares in the town of Laudun.
 In our particular cellar, we raise Côtes du Rhône regional appellation.
 We also produce Gard blanc and rosé wines as well as red OC wine.

 The average age of the vineyard is 40 years with a very high quality grape variety: Grenache Noir, Syrah and Cinsault for Rosé and Red wines.
 Roussane and Viognier for whites.